 After breakfast depart for Latrobe, about a ninety-minute drive from Cradle Mountain.
-In Latrobe immerse yourself in a heavenly chocolate tasting experience at House of Anvers Chocolate Factory.
-At this haven for lovers of chocolate, you’ll find many choccie treats and even a chocolate museum.
+In Latrobe, immerse yourself in a heavenly chocolate tasting experience at House of Anvers Chocolate Factory.
+At this haven for lovers of chocolate, you’ll find a world of treats and even a chocolate museum.

 After you’ve had your fill, drive east for an hour to Relbia, and the expansive grounds of Josef Chromy Wines.
 The á la carte lunch menu is, as one could imagine, complemented with award-winning wines.
-Take a pew in the 1880s homestead and consider Josef’s early beginnings, leaving his war-torn village in 1950 as a 19-year-old before immigrating to Australia.
-At the cellar door, taste the range and grab a bottle of Josef’s pinot noir – among Tassie’s finest.
+Take a pew in the 1880s homestead and consider Josef’s early beginnings, when he left his war-torn village in 1950 as a 19-year-old before coming to Australia.
+At the cellar door, taste the range and grab a bottle of Josef’s pinot noir, one of Tassie’s finest.

 Availability of experiences in this itinerary may be subject to opening times, seasonal operation or booking requirements, please call ahead to plan each day.

 Photo Credit: Wai Nang Poon, Peppers Cradle Mountain Lodge, Supplied Courtesy of Kentish Council, Graham Freeman and Rob Burnett.